Key lime pie: Key limes

 Key lime (Citrus aurantifolia 'Swingle') is naturalized throughout the Florida Keys.
-While their thorns make them less tractable, and their thin, yellow rinds more perishable, Key limes are more tart and more aromatic than the common Persian limes seen year-round at grocery stores in the United States.
-Key limes have not been grown commercially in the U.S. since the 1926 Miami hurricane; they are generally imported from Central or South America.
+While the tree's thorns make harvesting them less tractable, and the fruit's thin, yellow rind is more perishable than the common Persian limes seen year-round at grocery stores in the United States, Key limes are both more tart and more aromatic.
+They have not been grown commercially in the U.S. since the 1926 Miami hurricane, and are generally imported from Central or South America.
 Key lime juice, unlike regular lime juice, is a pale yellow.
 Bottled Key lime juice, invariably from concentrate, is widely available at retail in the United States.

 Legislation

-Florida State Representative Bernie Papy, Jr. is said to have introduced geographical indication legislation in 1965 calling for a $100 fine to be levied against anyone advertising Key lime pie not made with Key limes.
+Florida State Representative Bernie Papy Jr. is said to have introduced geographical indication legislation in 1965 calling for a $100 fine to be levied against anyone advertising Key lime pie not made with Key limes.
 The bill failed.

 Florida statute 15.052, passed in July 2006, designates Key lime pie "the official Florida state pie".